kunatastic/Clickster/Readme.md

 ## TODO

-[ ] Forms for creating and joining a room
+:heavy_check_mark: Forms for creating and joining a room to be continued

-... to be continued
+- [ ] Forms for creating and joining a room to be continued

 ## TECH STACK